The IRS recently announced updates to PCORI fees on October 29, 2025. See the PCORI Funding and Research section for more details.

-- Helping people make informed healthcare decisions
+- Helps people make informed healthcare decisions

-Priorities and Programs
+PCORI Priorities and Programs

 PCORI’s research priorities, outlined in the organization’s National Priorities for Research, focus on five key areas: